Tory MP claims sex offender Imran Ahmad Khan ‘did not get fair trial’

 “The victims … who have been victims of sexual assault will obviously have felt immensely strongly about the nature of my statement.
 But it is perhaps (in) the nature of some of my politics … to seek to make the case … for people whom others won’t.”

-Earlier this month, Mr Blunt, who is the MP for Reigate, announced he would stand down at the next election.
+Earlier this month, the MP for Reigate announced he would stand down at the next election.

 A jury at Southwark Crown Court took about five hours to decide Khan, 48, was guilty of sexually assaulting a teenage boy.